QuinAsura/quinasura.github.io/coursework/index.md

 excerpt: "An archive of my official and online coursework"
 search_omit: false
 ---
-I am a complete `sucker` for online courses especially the ones with interesting problem sets.
-Balancing academics with online coursework was definitely worth the effort; My neural network as well as my projects have heavily influenced and shaped by them.
+I am a complete sucker for online courses especially the ones with interesting problem sets.
+Balancing academics with online coursework was definitely worth the effort.

 * Table of Contents
 {:toc}